catherinewallis/civicrm-user-guide/docs/organising-your-data/overview.md

     communicate with them?
 8. How do you track activities and communications (emails, meetings, webinars, other events) that you have with your community?
-9. Do you have a list of donors interests and preferences?
+9. Do you have a list of donors' interests and preferences?
 10. How do you handle new contacts?
 11. What classifications or labels are you using for your existing contacts (ie. alumni, students, parents, major donor, volunteer)?